Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University

 Academic Encumbrance: An encumbrance placed in a student’s record which identifies a status of academic probation exists.

-Academic Probation: An academic status which reveals the student has failed 50% or more of the units in which he/she was enrolled in a teaching period, or a student has had to show cause or appeal in regard to their unsatisfactory academic progress and it has been upheld.
+Academic Probation: An academic status which identifies the student has failed 50% or more of the units in which he/she was enrolled in a teaching period, or a student has had to show cause or appeal in regard to their unsatisfactory academic progress and it has been upheld.

 Academic Misconduct: Is undertaking academic activity, either deliberately or imprudently, that can result in unmerited advantage.
-It may take several forms including, but not limited to, plagiarism, cheating in examinations, falsification of data, and incorrectly ascribing authorship in group projects.
+It may take several forms including, but not limited to, cheating, collusion, plagiarism, fraud, falsification of data and incorrectly ascribing authorship in group projects.

 Academic Status: Identifies a student’s academic standing in regard to whether or not progression in his/her course is satisfactory or not.
 It will either be in good standing, on probation ore under consideration.

 Administrative Encumbrance: An encumbrance in a student’s record which prohibits access to certain services, usually due to a financial debt with Avondale.
 May also be due to the existence of a requirement to ‘show cause’ why enrolment should not be discontinued, or having not completed AIM.